To the Aisle

 "To the Aisle" is a 1957 song recorded by The Five Satins with songwriting credits to group members Jim Freeman, Jessie Murphy, Bill Baker, Tommy Killebrew, and John Brown.
+Bill Baker was the lead vocalist as their original lead vocalist Fred Parris was stationed overseas in Japan serving in the U.S. Army.
 The arrangement included an alto saxophone and an oboe played in harmony during the bridge and the oboe at the song's closing, very unusual for the time.